backpropagator/backpropagator_old.github.io/_pages/about.md

   - /about.html
 ---

-A Electrical Engineering graduate from IIT Patna, an inspired Machine Learning Researcher jaunting through different Research topics. \\
-I want to understand things clearly.
-My interest lies in the area of Deep Learning and Statistical Machine Learning.
-Currently, my work is focussed towards generalizing deep learning methods across domains (also known as Domain Adaptation).
+Hi!
+I am an Electrical Engineering graduate from IIT Patna.
+I actively work in various Machine Learning related research areas.
+In my undergraduate, I have worked on solving the problem of localization in indoor environment using deep learning methods.
+Currently, my work is focussed towards generalizing deep learning methods across different domains (also known as Domain Adaptation). \\
+\\
+I was blessed to have [Dr. Sudhir Kumar](https://sites.google.com/site/ksudhiriitk/) (Assistant Professor, IIT Patna) as my Guide.
+I worked for about 3.5 years under him.
+In the course of my bachelors, I also had opportunity to collaborate with [Dr. Sajal K. Das](https://sites.google.com/a/mst.edu/sdas/home) (Professor, Missouri University of Science and Technology) and [Dr. Moustafa Youssef](https://scholar.google.com/citations?user=r6DUyxsAAAAJ&hl=en) (Professor, Alexandria University). \\
+\\
+I believe there is some mathematical mystery behind the interpretation of what Deep Neural Networks learn and why they learn so.
+Hence, I am always intrigued by works that try to give a mathematical explanation of interpretation of Neural Nets and I want to do the same in my research career.

 News
 ======